Who is Makan Delrahim, the Trump antitrust chief?

 Delrahim joined the Trump White House in January as a deputy assistant to the president and deputy White House counsel, a position that did not require Senate confirmation.
 In March, Trump announced that he would nominate him to head the Antitrust Division.
 But the Senate didn't move on the nomination for months.

 Reuters, citing unnamed sources, reported that Senator Elizabeth Warren, a Democrat, had held up the nomination.
-She reportedly met privately with Delrahim in September, seeking assurance that he wouldn't allow Trump to interfere with his merger reviews.
-Warren's office did not immediately respond to a request for comment.
+Warren reportedly met privately with Delrahim in September, seeking assurance that he wouldn't allow Trump to interfere with his merger reviews.

 On September 27, Delrahim was confirmed by the Senate by a vote of 73 to 21.